-Section A.: It will consist of 10 very short answer questions with answers to each question up to 50 words in length.
-All questions will be compulsory.
-Each question will carry 2 marks; total weightage being 20 marks.
+Section A: It will consist of 10 objective type question .All questions will be compulsory.
+Each question will carry 1.5 marks total weightage being 15 marks.
+10x1.5=15

 Section B: It will consist of short answer questions with answers to each question up to 250 words in length.
-8 questions will be set by the examiner and 5will be attempted by the candidate.
+8 questions will be set by the examiner and 6 will be attempted by the candidate.
 Each question will carry 5 marks.
-The total weightage of the Section shall be 25marks.
+The total weightage of the Section shall be 30 marks.
+5x6=30